cultfamily-on-github/decentralized-open-source-ai-supporting-the-cultdao/README.md

 ## Training Data
 If people would like to improve the skills of the [CULT Telegram Bot](https://t.me/cultmagazine_bot), they might want to update the corresponding [training data](https://github.com/cultfamily-on-github/cultmagazine-for-telegram/blob/main/node-nlp-server/training-data.ts).

-The [training data](https://github.com/cultfamily-on-github/cultmagazine-for-telegram/blob/main/node-nlp-server/training-data.ts) of the [CULT Telegram Bot](https://t.me/cultmagazine_bot) mainly consists of a mapping from utterances to intents and from intents to potential answers, which the bot gives to the one who is asking for it.
+The [training data](https://github.com/cultfamily-on-github/cultmagazine-for-telegram/blob/main/node-nlp-server/training-data.ts) of the [CULT Telegram Bot](https://t.me/cultmagazine_bot) mainly consists of mappings from utterances to intents and from intents to potential answers, which the bot gives to the one who is asking for it.

 ## Ideas
 Feel free to share feature ideas via [this form](https://github.com/cultfamily-on-github/cultmagazine-for-telegram/issues/new).